Python-SIP/sip/sphinx/directives.rst

 a Python package.

-``all_raise_py_exception`` specifies that all constructors, functions and methods defined in in the module raise a Python exception to indicate that an error occurred.
+``all_raise_py_exception`` specifies that all constructors, functions and methods defined in the module raise a Python exception to indicate that an error occurred.
 It is the equivalent of using the :fanno:`RaisesPyException` function annotation on every constructor, function and method.

+``all_throw_cpp_exception`` specifies that all virtual methods defined in the module throw the ``SIPPyException`` C++ exception to indicate that a Python exception was raised when executing a Python reimplementation of the method.
+By default the ``PyErr_Print()`` function is called.
+It is the equivalent of using the :fanno:`ThrowsCppException` function annotation on every virtual method.

 ``keyword_arguments`` specifies the default level of support for Python keyword arguments.
 See the :fanno:`KeywordArgs` annotation for an explaination of the